WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/DB/README.md

-- `README.md` contains on how to ( / 2)
-    - start the DB container
+## Starting the DB container

-    - connect to the database / validate the database configuration
+## Connecting to the database/validating the database configuration

-    - description of each SQL query scripts in `SQL-Toolbox`
+## Description of SQL query scripts